Michaelgwei86/kubernetes/Kubernetes/README.md

-You can deploy an optional scheduler added to the custom scheduler and configure it to schedule specific pods. you can use a pod definition file or wget the scheduler binary and remane the scheduler to a different name. to make sure that your object to be created is managed by that scheduler, you can add a scheduler option under spec section and pass the name of the scheduler.
+You can deploy an optional scheduler added to the custom scheduler and configure it to schedule specific pods. you can use a pod definition file or wget the scheduler binary and remane the scheduler to a different name. to make sure that your object to be created is managed by that scheduler, you can add a scheduler option under the spec section and pass the name of the scheduler.

 kubectl logs object objectname